magnolia-k/Enbld/README.md

 All the software is installed in a home directory.

-It works on Mac OS X only.
+Enbld is performing verification of operation by Mac OS X 10.8 Mountain Lion.

+However, probably I also regard Linux as operating (Debian etc.).
+When not operating, it is waiting for the report :)

 # INSTALLATION